 To be sure, it is quite possible that the euro area economy will grow more strongly than the U.S. economy in 2022.
 But this is mainly due to the fact that the US economy is at least one step ahead of the euro area in recovering from the pandemic.
 For the coming years, the United States has a good chance of leaving many economies in the euro area behind, despite the ongoing domestic political polarization.

-Some of my blog posts and economic forecasts are first reserved to my paying subscribers.
-After two weeks, all articles are publicly available.
-If you would like to get instantaneous access, you can subscribe for 5 US dollars per month (or the equivalent amount in your currency).
+If you would like to support my blog posts and economic forecasts, you can subscribe for 5 US dollars per month (or the equivalent amount in your currency).
 You can unsubscribe at any time: